 - Tours are by appointment only and all tours are individual and not in group form.
 We ask that you bring your child with you during the tour.

 - We typically provide tours during the springtime to those parents whose children were previously placed on the wait list as we are working on enrollment for the upcoming school year.
-Should you wish to tour the Preschool prior to placing your child on the wait list, we are able to accommodate those requests, also.

 - Tours are typically provided while the Morning Preschool Program is in session so that you can see our program in action.
 We show you the classrooms that your child may be in and introduce you to the teachers.
 In addition, we show you the chapel, library and the playground.
 We also answer any questions that you may have about our program.

-What Documents do I need to provide to have my child enrolled?
+What documents do I need to provide to have my child enrolled?

-When we know that your child has a spot in our program, we will provide you with our registration packet that needs to be completed in it’s entirety.
+When we know that your child has a spot in our program, we will provide you with our registration packet that needs to be completed in its entirety.

 - The Registration Packet includes the Fee Schedule and Tuition Agreement.